How to Watch Twins at Athletics

 Live stream Minnesota Twins at Oakland Athletics on fuboTV: Start with a 7-day free trial!

-Monday they will send Chris Archer to the mound as they look to stay undefeated against the A's this year.
+The A's will counter with James Kaprielian as they try and get their first win against the Twins this year.

-Archer hasn't gotten through five innings in any of his starts yet this year and is sporting a subpar 4.43 ERA.
+Kaprielian took the loss in his other start against the Twins, but gave up just a single run in five and two-thirds innings.

-The A's will look to take advantage as they try and snap a two-game losing streak of their own.
+The A's hope he can do just as well as they try and snap a three-game losing streak and even their three-game series with the Twins.

-The A's had won four of five, but dropped the second game of a doubleheader on Saturday and then lost 4-1 on Sunday.

-The A's now sit just 15-22 on the season and are needing to find a way to turn things around quickly.

 Regional restrictions may apply.